About the Alaska Forum on the Environment

 What does Alaska Forum on the Environment offer?

 AFE offers a broad range of plenary sessions with nationally recognized keynote speakers.
 There are over 100 technical training sessions which are organized by subjects including: climate change, emergency response, marine debris, environmental regulations, fish and wildlife populations, rural issues, energy, military issues, business issues, pollution prevention, contaminants, and others.
-In the past five years, AFE has offered technical sessions on a diversity of environmental issues such as; energy issues, alternative energy sources for rural villages, subsistence hunting, fishing, and gathering on federal lands, biological studies, bioterrorism, effects of climate change, Alaska Native Claims Settlement Act, military environmental restoration, and tribal and federal government-to-government policies.
+In the past five years, AFE has offered technical sessions on a diversity of environmental issues such as energy issues, alternative energy sources for rural villages, subsistence activities, biological studies, bioterrorism, effects of climate change, Alaska Native Claims Settlement Act, military environmental restoration, and tribal and federal government-to-government policies.